myb-project/guide/README.md

 ---

-MyBee is a software for working with virtual environments through the simplest API, mainly for use in a trusted environment and/or integration/building of a private cloud, as well as building your own hyperconverged cluster.
+MyBee is a software for working with virtual environments through the simplest API.
+The project is of a research nature and is designed for use in a Trusted environment and/or integration/building a private cloud, as well as for building your own hyperconvergent cluster.

-MyBee is a satellite project (as a demo of one of the goals) of the non-commercial project [CBSD](https://github.com/cbsd/cbsd) and currently uses image libraries and infrastructure kept up-to-date with funds from [CBSD project donors](https://www.patreon.com/clonos) as one of the outcomes of project development funding.
+MyBee is a satellite project (as a demo of one of the goals) of the non-commercial project [CBSD](https://github.com/cbsd/cbsd) and currently uses [image libraries and infrastructure](https://github.com/cbsd/mirrors) kept up-to-date with funds from [CBSD project donors](https://www.patreon.com/clonos) as one of the outcomes of project development funding.

 OS and distributions tested in operation (but not limited to this list):